mcmire/personal-content--writings/source/blog/posts/minesweeper-3.md

  }
 ```

 This is a *diff*, a common way to represent changes to a piece of text.
-Lines
+We're
+adding a line to `minesweeper.js`, so we've indicated that by placing a plus
-that begin with a plus sign (`+`) are ones that we've added.
-You should add them
+sign (`+`) at the beginning of the line.
+You should add this line to your copy
-too (but don't include the plus sign!).
-Lines that begin with a minus sign
-(`-`), on the contrary, are those that we've removed, and you should remove them
-as well.
+too.
 {:.aside.aside--tip}

 Now we'll update `minesweeper.css` so that mines appear as black cells, and so